cyb0rg71/Bug-Hunting-Cheatsheet/Host Header Injection.md

 # How to Test for Host Header Injection?
 ___
-## Supply an arbitrary Host header.
+## Supply an arbitrary Host header
 If vulnerable, this will generate 200 OK response or 504 server gateway error.
 ```txt
 GET /example HTTP/1.1
 Host: google.com